Pre-perihelion evolution of the NiI/FeI abundance ratio in the coma of the interstellar comet 3I/ATLAS. From extreme to normal: Conclusions

-In conclusion, comet 3I, which is a C$_2$-depleted comet, exhibits extreme properties in the early phases of its activity with regard to the production rates and abundance ratios of NiI and FeI.
-The rapid changes with the heliocentric distance suggest that comet 3I could soon become indistinguishable from solar system comets with respect to the NiI/FeI ratio.
-Nevertheless, comet 3I remains exceptional compared to solar system comets due to its high, asymmetrical production rate of NiI and FeI (Fig.~\ref{fig:c25}).
-Compared to comets in the solar system, comet 3I is either metal-rich, which could potentially constrain the predictions of \citet{Hopkins2025}, or, more likely, it has enhanced metal production due to chemical anomalies, such as the very high CO$_2$/H$_2$O abundance ratio \citep{Cordiner2025}.
+Since the beginning of its activity, the interstellar comet 3I/ATLAS has been regularly observed with UVES and X-shooter.
+These observations have provided an unprecedented dataset revealing the evolution of the NiI and FeI emission lines with heliocentric distance.
+During the initial stages of its activity, comet 3I exhibited extreme and unusual NiI/FeI abundance ratios.
+However, as its heliocentric distance decreased, the ratio became indistinguishable from those observed in Solar System comets and in the interstellar comet 2I/Borisov.
+Comet 3I was found to be C$_2$-depleted, with a NiI/FeI abundance ratio finally consistent with other C$_2$-depleted comets.
+Nevertheless, comet 3I remains exceptional due to its high total production rate of NiI and FeI, which is at least one order of magnitude larger than that of other comets.
+This enhanced metal production is possibly related to other chemical anomalies, such as the high CO$_2$/H$_2$O abundance ratio.

+The NiI and FeI production rates, as well as their variations with heliocentric distance, are interpreted within the context of the sublimation of Ni(CO)$_4$ and Fe(CO)$_5$ carbonyls.
+This scenario provides a straightforward explanation for the asymmetric release of NiI and FeI atoms in the cometary coma and how it depends on heliocentric distance.
+Post-perihelion observations of NiI and FeI would be helpful to confirm the findings of this paper and clarify the trend with the heliocentric distance, in particular to discriminate between genuine variation with the heliocentric distance and effects due to processing of the outer layers of the nucleus.

 \begin{appendix}